 If one simply enters “freshwater snails” on the subject line of a google search, the first 50 hits include four major retail suppliers – Amazon, eBay, aquaticarts.com, and liveaquaria.com.
 Most of the stock available for purchase from these sources are (once again) nerites or mystery snails in their various color varieties.
 But below I have compiled a brief review of the remainder, sorted into seven pigeonholes.
 The first four taxa or groups of taxa appear to be widely available for purchase online, the next two categories seem to be occasionally available, and the last category is what I would call a “wastebasket.”

 Ramshorns – These easy-to-culture snails seem to have remained a perennial favorite of aquarium hobbyists for many years, at least since I was a kid.
-All the stocks with which I have any personal experience are North American Helisoma trivolvis, but Ng and colleagues identified Singapore ramshorns as Oriental Indoplanorbis exustus.
-I wish I knew more about the relationship between these two taxa.
+All the stocks with which I had any personal experience growing up were North American Helisoma trivolvis, but today it is my impression that most "ramshorns" are Floridian Helisoma scalaris duryi .
+Ng and colleagues identified Singapore ramshorns as Oriental Indoplanorbis exustus, on the other hand, and I've even seen European Planorbarius corneus implicated in what seems to be a global planorbid conspiracy.
+What the heck are these snails?
 Most of the offerings for sale online today are “red ramshorns,” which are actually albinos, their absence of body pigmentation allowing that red hemoglobin so characteristic of planorbids to show through.
 Stocks with wild pigmentation are marketed as either “brown” or “black.”
 There is also a “leopard” variant for sale that has patchy pigmentation on its mantle, and a “blue” that (I think) demonstrates some sort of mutation in shell pigmentation.
 I wish I knew more about that, too.